Relativity versus exchange currents in 16O(e,e'p): Current conservation violation

-Figure \ref{Fig6} shows this ratio for three momenta transferred and energies transferred over the range of the quasi-elastic region.
-The open circles correspond to calculations without the direct Pauli reduction terms; the crosses correspond to those with the terms.
-The arrows indicate the approximate position of the quasi-elastic peak.
-A slightly smaller ratio at the quasi-elastic peak, indicating slightly more current conservation violation is found with the inclusion.
+Figure \ref{Fig6} shows this ratio for three momenta transferred and energies transferred over the range of the quasielastic region.
+The open diamonds correspond to calculations without the direct Pauli reduction terms; the crosses correspond to those with the terms.
+The arrows indicate the approximate position of the quasielastic peak.
+A slightly smaller ratio at the quasielastic peak, indicating slightly more current conservation violation is found with the inclusion.
 This is likely due to the fact that the artificially constructed wave function is further from the exact solution to the model Hamiltonian.
-However, since the differences are small near the quasi-elastic peak, the use of the direct Pauli reduction does not have a serious effect on current conservation.
+However, since the differences are small near the quasielastic peak, the use of the direct Pauli reduction does not have a serious effect on current conservation.